 - A little background information on the project

 I’ve included the Kickstarter link in all of my emails.
-The least amount of work you make a blogger do, the better.
+The less amount of work you make a blogger do, the better.
 With a good pitch and organized information and assets, it’s a much easier decision for them to talk up your project.

 I’ve also offered a giveaway to their audience once the Kickstarter ends and the print is available in my store.
 It’s an incentive for them to write about me, but also a future opportunity for further press.
 I emailed only 10 bloggers, and 8 of them put out an article (that’s an 80% conversion rate) relating to me.